 |6||Approval of Business Registration Number (NIB), Business Permit, Commercial/Operational Permit, Location Permit, Environmental Permit and BPJS through the Indonesian Online Single Submission (OSS) System||2|

-The experienced consultants at Cekindo will lead you through the entire PT PMA setup process in the most professional and efficient manner.
+The experienced consultants of Cekindo in Singapore will lead you through the entire PT PMA setup process in the most professional and efficient manner.
 We will also handle all paperwork and submission procedure on your behalf, so you can have peace of mind.

-Get in touch with us by filling in the form below should you require further information on company registration, particularly PT PMA establishment in Indonesia.
-You can also visit our offices that are located in Jakarta, Bali and Semarang.
+Get in touch with us by filling in the form below should you require further information on company registration, particularly foreign company (PT PMA) establishment or set up in Indonesia.